-Enrique Iglesias is one of the top Latin Pop artists in the world.
+Enrique Iglesias is widely celebrated as one of the top Latin Pop singers in the world.
 A lot of that reputation comes from this album, which to this date is still his best selling work.
-Besides the worldwide sensation created by the single "Escape," whose video with Anna Kournikova added to the phenomenon, the album brought other songs like "Hero" and "Don't Turn Off The Lights" to the top of the charts in several countries around the globe.
+Besides the worldwide sensation created by the single "Escape," whose video with Anna Kournikova further increased the popularity of this single, the album included additional hits such as "Hero" and "Don't Turn Off The Lights."

-With this album, the Mexican singer was able to consolidate her already solid place among Latin Pop artists.
+With this album, the Mexican singer was able to consolidate her own place as one of the most influential Pop Latino artists.
 The "Golden Girl," as she is usually referred to, experienced enormous success with this work and her single "Te Quise Tanto" became a worldwide hit.
 The album, which includes popular songs like "Dame Otro Tequila" and "Algo Tienes," offers a good opportunity to see the musical evolution of an authentic icon of the Latin Pop scene.

 One of the most successful albums of the Spanish singer, El Alma Al Aire gave Alejandro Sanz four Grammy awards in the 43rd edition of this event.
 The single "El Alma Al Aire" was responsible for bringing the album to the top of the charts in several countries.
 For instance, El Alma Al Aire sold one million copies in Spain just one week after its release.
-Alejandro's voice has captured audiences around the world making him one of the most beloved superstars of the Latin Pop crowd.
+Thanks to his unique Flamenco-like singing style and his songwriting skills, Alejandro Sanz has become one of the most influential artists of the Pop Latino movement.

-Although Selena is usually placed around Tejano music, her last album transformed this singer into an icon of Latin Pop music.
-Just a couple of months after her tragic death, Dreaming of You was able to sell over 175,000 copies on its release date.
-Selena topped the music charts with the single "Dreaming Of You" and her work pushed Latin music into new levels of popularity in the US.
+Although Selena is usually placed around Tejano music, her last album transformed this singer into an icon of the Latin Pop genre.
+Just a couple of months after her tragic death, Dreaming of You sold over 175,000 copies on its release date.
+Selena topped the music charts with the single "Dreaming Of You" and her work provided Latin music with new levels of popularity across the US.

-Even though this album probably fits better into a list dealing with boleros rather than Latin Pop albums, Romance represents a crucial moment for Latin Pop star Luis Miguel.
+Even though this album probably fits better a compilation of boleros rather than Latin Pop albums, Romance marked a defining moment in the career of one of the most influential Latin Pop singers in the world.
 This album was, in fact, nominated for a Grammy award in the category for Best Latin Pop Album.
-Thanks to what Luis Miguel delivered in this album, younger generations throughout Latin America were able to reconnect with the sounds of the most romantic melodies ever produced in the region.
+Thanks to what Luis Miguel delivered with this work, younger generations throughout Latin America were able to reconnect with the sounds of the most romantic melodies ever produced in the region.
 To this date, Romance remains Luis Miguel's bestselling album.

 With Laundry Service, Shakira went global.
 This was the artist's first attempt at singing in English language.
 That ambition paid well and Laundry Service still remains the best selling album to date for the Colombian superstar.
 Apart from the worldwide phenomenon provoked by the single "Whenever, Wherever," this work include additional hits like "Objection (Tango)," "Underneath Your Clothes," and "The One."

-Right after the amazing performance Ricky Martin delivered at the 1999 Grammy Awards ceremony, there was a sensation that something had changed for Latin music.
-The Ricky Martin album released months after the Grammys confirmed that this sensation was for real.
-"Livin' La Vida Loca" had taken the world by storm and Latin music had found in the Puerto Rican artist the icon that it needed to reach new heights.
-Ricky Martin is an essential album in the making of Latin Pop music.
+Right after the amazing performance that Ricky Martin delivered at the 1999 Grammy Awards ceremony, there was a strong sensation that something had changed for Latin music.
+A few month later, that sensation was confirmed with the enormous popularity that surrounded the release of Ricky Martin.
+The single "Livin' La Vida Loca" took the world by storm and Ricky Martin was all of the sudden the icon that Latin music needed to reach new heights.
+Without any doubt, Ricky Martin is one of the most essential Latin Pop albums ever produced.